-No restricted stock awards were granted or vested during fiscal 2017 and there was no unrecognized compensation cost related to restricted shares granted under the Plan.
+During fiscal 2018 16,234 restricted stock awards were granted and then subsequently voided.
+There was no unrecognized compensation cost related to restricted shares granted under the Plan for fiscal 2018.

 (11) Income Taxes

 Income tax expense attributable to income from operations consists of the following for the fiscal years ended June 30 (in thousands):